uc-r/uc-r.github.io/export/export.md

 ### r2excel package {#r2excel}
-Although Formatting Excel files using the `xlsx` package is possible, the last section illustrated that it is a bit cumbersome.
+Although Formatting Excel files using the `xlsx` package is possible, the last section illustrated that it is a bit cumbersome (plus xlsx only creates and formats Excel 2007 or less formats).
 For this reason, [A. Kassambara](https://github.com/kassambara) created the `r2excel` package which depends on the `xlsx` package but provides easy to use functions for Excel formatting.
 The following provides a simple example but you can find many additional formatting functions [here](http://www.sthda.com/english/wiki/r2excel-read-write-and-format-easily-excel-files-using-r-software)

 ```r